 Wreaths were worn like a crown, perhaps in honour of the Sun god, by the Romans to celebrate various festivals.
 In particular, they were worn by officers in military parades.
 This custom continues to this day, in the form of a wreath or part-wreath decorations on most caps and helmets of military officers around the world.

 Because of its association with the everlasting life of the soul, wreaths are common decorations for funerals, graves and monuments, both civil and military.
 See also the Funeral Cross and Burial Cross.
-(We feel the London Olympics logo deserves a burial wreath.)

 For funerals at sea, a wreath is tossed into the water like a lifebelt, symbolising the hope that although the body has gone, the soul might be saved.

 The symbol was adopted by Christians in the Middle Ages as a decoration for Advent, helping people focus on the true meaning of Christmas.

 A popular evergreen at Christmas time is the holly leaf.
 This has prickly edges and represents the crown of thorns used at Jesus' Crucifixion.
 (The word 'holly' might be associated with 'holy' - see Holy Cross.)
 The candles on Christmas tree or wreath represent Jesus who came to the world as a light over darkness (John 3:19-21).
 The wreath symbolizes everlasting life, guaranteed to those who accept Christ's salvation.

 Where a cross itself is made from leaves, such as the Christmas Cross, it is sometimes called a Wreath Cross.
 But this is a misnomer; by definition, a wreath is circular.